SpadeBlack/RockPaperScissor1/README.md

 # RockPaperScissor1
-THis is my first javascript based project.
+This is my first javascript based project.
 Just made it for fun.